Insights, Products

 SMS and MMS have different features and reach that can enhance messaging between a brand and its customers.
 When used together, they can enhance a brand’s reach and engagement.

-The biggest difference between MMS vs SMS is that MMS allows you to include rich media files such as images, GIFs, and videos.
-MMS can send up to 500 KB of data (up to 1,600 characters) and up to 30 seconds of video or audio.
+The biggest difference between MMS vs. SMS is that MMS allows you to include rich media files such as images, GIFs, and videos.
+And while SMS limits the amount of text characters you can use per message to 160 characters, MMS messages can include more as well as images, video, and audio files.
 Depending on your messaging provider, MMS messages typically cost more to send than SMS messages.

 Watch Lodema Steinbach, VP of Product and Carrier Relationships at Sinch, show how the power of picture messages and MMS can drive customers to take action.

-SMS messages are restricted to text (which includes links) and are further limited to just 160 characters.
+SMS messages are restricted to text (which includes links).
 Because of their simplicity, SMS are generally cheaper to send and more widely available than MMS.
 Rates for sending bulk messages of either type vary by provider, as do capabilities and rates for sending MMS and SMS messages internationally.

 For marketing teams, MMS marketing is frequently used by businesses to increase engagement and boost sign-ups with multimedia content.
 Meanwhile, SMS marketing is a more affordable and scalable option for businesses with a wide or global reach.